anthemion-org/ogle-web/README.md

 Long names produce long expressions that are hard to read, especially when their length causes the line to wrap, so longer words are abbreviated within identifiers, file and folder names, _et cetera_.
 Some developers, after being confounded by a few poorly-chosen abbreviations, forswear identifier abbreviation altogether.
 Every person, every team, and every industry abbreviates things, so the question is not _whether_ to abbreviate, it is _when_ and _how_ to abbreviate.
 The obvious answer: terms that are longer, or used more often, are more deserving of abbreviation.
 Note that the more you use a given term, the more you gain by abbreviating it, and the safer it is to abbreviate, as the repetition makes it easier to remember.
 My projects frequently use the word ‘Position’, so I abbreviate aggressively to produce `Pos`.
 When I use a less common word like ‘Possible’, I choose something longer (maybe `Possib`) or leave it unabbreviated.
 A word that is abbreviated once must be abbreviated everywhere in the project (outside of comments) and _always the same way_.

 Though they might contain the same type of data, a container of values differs fundamentally from a single value.
-For this reason, containers are given plural names:
+For this reason, containers must be given plural names:

 ```
 let oID = aIDs[0];
 ```

 It is usually unnecessary to indicate the type of the container.
 However, I name maps (whether instances of the `Map` class, or plain objects used as maps) with a plural noun describing what the map contains, followed with ‘By’ and a singular noun describing the input to the map.
-This produces something like `CtsByText`, much maps from ‘text’ keys to ‘count’ values.
+The result is something like `CtsByID`, much maps from ‘ID’ keys to ‘count’ values.
 This places the content at the beginning of the name, like other container names, while reminding the reader how the map is used.
 It also places the value noun on the side from which the map will be read, and the key noun on the side from which it will be dereferenced:

 ```
 const oCt = oCtsByID[aID];
 ```

-If the name of the variable you’re writing to fails to match the left side, or if the value you’re using to dereference the map fails to match the right, you’re probably using the map incorrectly.
+If the name of the variable you’re writing to fails to match the left side, or if the variable you’re using to dereference the map fails to match the right, you’re probably using the map incorrectly.

 It is sometimes necessary to pluralize a term that ends with ‘s’.
 Adding a second ‘s’ could produce something that looks like a different word or abbreviation (consider that `Pos` would become `Poss`) so I add the letter ‘i’, which seems to cause fewer problems: